OpenStackOnRaPi/ostackinstall/README.md

     # working directory as assumed below:
     $ kolla-ansible post-deploy -i multinode

-    # for 2023.1 (in this release, the existence of inventory file in the working directory is checked so we do not have to provide inventory file name explicitly)
+    # for 2023.1 (in this release, the existence of inventory file in the working directory is checked so we do not have to explicitly pass it in the command)
     $ kolla-ansible post-deploy

     $ sudo mkdir ~/.config